CanerErgez/laravel-state-machine/docs/first_guard.md

     $eaxmple = $this->data['additional_data'];

 **İmportant!!!**
--  Each Guard should be have `$result->data['result']` value.
+-  Each Guard should behave `$result->data['result']` value.
 Because each guard after the run check this value.
-When this value are `false` stop the Transition and throw an exception.
+When these values are `false` stop the Transition and throw an exception.

 Example;